dustinpfister/blog_posts/_posts/js-javascript-undefined.md

 ## 1 - javaScript undefined defined

-In javaScript undefined is a primitive value, and a global property that represents that value.
+In javaScript the undefined value is a primitive value, and a global property that represents that value.
 In this section I will cover some examples that demonstrate some typical situations in which a javaScript developer will run into the undefined primitive.
 This might be a good staring point before moving on to other topics surrounding the undefined value.

+Although I will be keeping these examples relatively simple, I assume that you have at least some experience with javaScript when it comes to the very basics of how to [get started with javaScript](/2018/11/27/js-getting-started/).

 ### - The examples in this post are on github